rancher/docs/content/rancher/v2.x/en/admin-settings/pod-security-policies/_index.md

     - You can override the default PSP by assigning a different PSP directly to the project.
 - Any workloads that are already running in a cluster or project before a PSP is assigned will not be checked if it complies with the PSP.
 Workloads would need to be cloned or upgraded to see if they pass the PSP.

+>**NOTE:** You must enable PSPs at the cluster level before you can assign them to a project.
+This can be found under the "Edit cluster" menu.

 Read more about Pod Security Policies in the [Kubernetes Documentation](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).

 >**Best Practice:** Set pod security at the cluster level.